Samizo-AITL/ai-video-lab/README.md

 - Research presentation openings
 - Conceptual framing before static diagrams or equations

-AI video is intended to **precede** accurate content,
+AI video is intended to **precede accurate content**,
 never to replace it.

 ---

-## Non-Goals
+## Explicit Non-Goals

-This repository explicitly does **not** aim to support:
+This repository does **not** aim to support:

 - full-length or narrative videos
 - animated equations or precision-dependent schematics
-- demonstrations where numerical accuracy is implied
+- demonstrations implying numerical or physical accuracy
 - tool-specific tutorials without generalizable methodology

-If a use case cannot be generalized, it does not belong here.
+If a use case cannot be generalized or reviewed, it does not belong here.

 ---